stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 Within the BlackHole S-problem collection, Q073 serves as:

 1. A reference node for **incentive_tension** problems in biology, where selection pressures at different levels must be reconciled.
-2. A bridge from prebiotic and molecular questions (Q071, Q072, Q078) to large-scale biosphere and social dynamics (Q080, Q098, Q107).
+2. A bridge from prebiotic and molecular questions (for example Q071 Origin of life, Q072 Origin of the genetic code, Q078 Genotype–phenotype mapping) to large-scale biosphere and social dynamics (for example Q080, Q098, Q107).
 3. A source of reusable concepts and components for:

    * multi-level selection,
    * cooperation and conflict management,
-   * emergence and stabilization of new levels of individuality.
+   * emergence and stabilization of new levels of individuality,

-These concepts are intended to transfer to non-biological domains, including complex social systems and multi-agent AI.
+   with intended transfer to non-biological domains including complex social systems and multi-agent AI.

 ### References